irisedu/iris/patchouli/IRIS/IRIS-S-900/patchouli.md

 - `assets/`, if present, should contain any assets which will be copied without alteration when the series is built.
 You can refer to these assets using the [link system](#links-and-assets-within-iris) explained below.
+- `assets-compiled/`, if present, should contain any assets which require compilation before use (e.g. TeX files).

 ## Markdown extensions